-If one studies the two plots of the potential lines for the two muon magnets (Figures 3.1 and 3.8), it will be noticed that the placement of the second tracking station should not
+If one studies the two plots of the potential lines for the two muon magnets (Figures 3.1 and 3.8), it will be noticed that the placement of the second tracking station should not be at

-Figure 3.5: Configuration control drawing showing Central and North Muon Magnet in cross-section.
+Figure 3.5: Configuration control drawing showing the Central, both Muon Magnets and the Muon Identifier steel in cross-section.

-Figure 3.6: Isometric View of South Muon Magnet
+Figure 3.6: Isometric view of the South Muon Magnet

-Figure 3.7: Cross-section View of South and Central Magnets.
+Figure 3.7: Cross-sectional view of Central Magnet and South Muon Magnet.

-Figure 3.8: A plot of the potential lines of the PHENIX CM and SMM.
+Figure 3.8: A plot of the potential lines of the PHENIX Central Magnet and South Muon Magnet.
 The radius from the beam axis is shown on the horizontal axis and the distance away from the vertex (z-direction) is shown on the vertical axis.
 The scale for both axes is meters.

-Figure 3.9: Shaded regions on the CM and SM show the levels of flux density within the magnet volume, units in gauss.
+Figure 3.9: Shaded regions on the Central Magnet and South Muon Magnet show the levels of flux density within the magnet volum.
+The units are gauss.

-Figure 3.10: The shaded regions on the CM and SMM show the level of saturation of the steel.
-For example, the SMM piston is fully saturated (dark grey) under the smaller diameter coil.
+Figure 3.10: The shaded regions on the Central Magnet and South Muon Magnet show the level of saturation of the steel.
+For example, the South Muon Magnet piston is fully saturated (dark grey) under the smaller diameter coil.
 The least saturated regions are very light grey.

 Angle $\int B \bullet dl$ (gauss-meters)

 15° $7,\!679.54$

-20° 4,931.30
+20° $4,\!931.30$

 25° $3,\!447,\!34$

-30° $2,\!557.81$
+30° 2,557.81

-Table 3.2: Integration of field valves along a line, range of z values 1.8 m - 4.29 m.
+Table 3.2: Integration of field values along a line.
+The range of z for the integration was from 1.8 m to 4.29 m.

-be at the mid-point of the length of the piston.
-Indeed, a careful calculation was done to determine the z-position of the maximum radial deflection of charged particle trajectories in the magnet.
+the mid-point along the length of the piston.
+To optomize the position of the chambers a careful calculation was done to determine the z-position of the maximum radial deflection of charged particle trajectories in the magnet.
 The results of these calculations and the z-positions of the chambers for the North and South Muon arms are shown in Figures 3.11 and 3.12.